RyzenGatto/Ai-HDL-MacroPad/README.md

 # TO DO

 ~~1.
-Create/Determine software~~ DONE
+Determine software~~ DONE

 2. Determine Key Caps
 3. Create a 3D model case (Clear plastic would be cool)
 6. Link footprints, 3D renders, and symbols
 7. Develop wifi version with battery + BT (maybe a screen?
-Extra version)
+Extraversion)
-8. Remove board, move to on PCB IC instead of the board
+8. Remove board, move to on PCB IC instead of the board.
+Explore other IC's
 9. Develop GUI for KMK
-10. Order and test
+10. Test with Pico and breadboard

 # Materials